-Cris: So, let’s say that, you know, I’ll give you 3 choices, 2 choices, let’s say, Mitch, I’m not saying that you would do it, because we’re pre-supposing that maybe you have somebody on staff that would do it, but let’s say Mitch, you have — which one do you think would give us a better a better return; if we took all the tax deed, all the people that own tax auctions, and you just send them a postcard, “I wanna buy your house” and then you’re gonna see what comes of it, knowing that there’s other investors sending them properties, sending some stuff or what if I told you, second option, Mitch, what if I gave you the cell phone number?
-Because most people calling in nowadays are calling from cell phones anyway, what if I gave you the cellphone number of everybody on that list and then you can have somebody in your office call them and say, “Hey, you know, this is Mitch.
+Cris: So, let’s say that, you know, I’ll give you 3 choices, 2 choices, let’s say, Mitch, I’m not saying that you would do it, because we’re pre-supposing that maybe you have somebody on staff that would do it, but let’s say, Mitch, you have — which one do you think would give us a better a better return; if we took all the tax deed, all the people that own tax auctions, and you just send them a postcard, “I wanna buy your house” and then you’re gonna see what comes of it, knowing that there are other investors sending them properties, sending some stuff or what if I told you, second option, Mitch, what if I gave you the cell phone number?
+Because most people calling in nowadays are calling from cell phones anyway, what if I gave you the cell phone number of everybody on that list and then you can have somebody in your office call them and say, “Hey, you know, this is Mitch.
 I’m interested in your property and noticed this is going to tax sale, you know, would you be interested in selling it?” — Out of those two approaches?

 Mitch: No, I’m gonna take the phone number.

 Cris: So, what we do, so this is a great approach for —

 Mitch: So, you’re saying, quit worrying about trying to make the postcard do everything.
 Just make it do it’s one little job; it just gets you a phone number.